University Partners & More Opportunities

 - La Casita Cultural Center

-In addition to the courses and events offered through the Intergroup Dialogue Program, Syracuse University and the surrounding community provide other opportunities for engagement and education through dialogue – including the examples listed below.
+In addition to the courses and events offered through the Intergroup Dialogue Program, Syracuse University and the surrounding community provide other opportunities for engagement and education through dialogue – including the examples below.

 Conversations about Race and Ethnicity (CARE)